Our Review of Rosetta Stone

 Can you actually learn a language with Rosetta Stone?
 Is Rosetta Stone worth your time and money?
-The short answer: yes, but it’s best when used as a supplementary resource; you shouldn’t rely on Rosetta Stone as your only source of learning material.
+The short answer: yes, but it’s best when used with a supplementary resource; you shouldn’t rely on Rosetta Stone as your only source of learning material.

 The program teaches learners through 100% immersion, meaning there are no English translations or explanations of grammar/concepts.
 In some cases this approach is helpful because you’re forced to think about and analyze the material you’re learning.
 Other times it can be a bit frustrating since it’s not always clear which grammatical rules are at play.

 We recommend using Rosetta Stone to improve your vocabulary and accent but it shouldn’t be the only resource in your toolkit.
-We’d recommend working with a tutor one day per week (Preply is a good resource) in order to study grammatical structures, using Anki to study new vocabulary every day (guide here), and then using Rosetta Stone for 20-30 minutes every day as an additional booster resource.
+We’d recommend working with a tutor one day per week (Wyzant is a good resource) in order to study grammatical structures, using Anki to study new vocabulary every day (guide here), and then using Rosetta Stone for 20-30 minutes every day as an additional booster resource.

 – written by Drew Grubba for Smarter Language.
 Drew has ACTFL-certified proficiency in Swedish, German, Portuguese, French and Spanish.
 He’s also studied Mandarin Chinese, Norwegian and Dutch, and is currently learning Russian.